 High season in Crete is July to early September.
 Attractions are busier, and prices for accommodations are at their peak.
 The hot, sunny weather draws lots of people to the beaches, and the nightlife in the larger towns buzzes with energy.

-May, June, September, and early October are shoulder season for traveling to Crete.
+May, June, September, and early October are shoulder season.
 The weather is good and the water is warm enough for swimming, at least in June and September.
 Nothing is overly crowded.
 While almost everything will be open for the season, if there’s a place you particularly want to visit, check the hours ahead of time if you’re coming in May or October.